DavidFransch/state-management-context-api/README.md

 # Project description

-Very simple example of using Reacts Context-API for statemanagement
+Very simple example of using Reacts Context-API for state management

 # Getting Started with Create React App